 Most healthy fats contain zero net carbs, especially the kinds listed below, which also have other health advantages.
 Fats should be included in high amounts with every meal throughout the day.

-- Healthy keto fats include saturated fats, monounsaturated fats and certain types of polyunsaturated fats (PUFAs), especially omega-3 fatty acids.
+Healthy keto fats include saturated fats, monounsaturated fats and certain types of polyunsaturated fats (PUFAs), especially omega-3 fatty acids that confer multiple health benefits.
 It’s best to include all types in your daily regimen, with an emphasis on saturated fats, especially compared to PUFAs.

 - MCT oil, cold-pressed coconut, palm fruit, olive oil, flaxseed, macadamia and avocado oil — 0 net carbs per tablespoon

 - Butter and ghee — 0 net carbs per tablespoon

 - Lard, chicken fat or duck fat — 0 net carbs per tablespoon

 - Organic cocoa butter — 0 net carbs per tablespoon